Mersilessyes/date-ideas/README.md

 # date-ideas
 I made this to generate random date ideas, you can explore for yourself.
-Will be constantly updating
+Some things are unfinished/not properly implemented, feel free to help :)